 How is God at work in the world today?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 18.

 Where do you think renewal is most needed in your part of the world?